When you learn Feng Shui, you’ll inevitably learn about the Five Elements (also known as “Wu Xing”). They are Earth, Water, Fire, Metal, and Wood.

 Overall, I didn’t find the Eight Mansions practice to be a practice that produces results.
 That, along with the holes in its concepts, are the main reasons why I’ve been moving away from this practice.

 The Five Elements theory is one of the underlying concepts of Feng Shui, Bazi, Chinese medicine, and many other practices.
-However, many of today’s practitioners are going overboard with this practice.
+However, many of today’s Feng Shui practitioners are going overboard with this practice.
 They try to categorize everything with the goal of achieving “balance”.

 Instead of using the Five Elements on the micro level to achieve “balance” in every section of your house, I suggest you use the theory on the macro level.
 Meaning, consider the shape of buildings, houses, roads, mountains, and their relative elemental energy (if they’re close to you).
+If you’re not sure how to do this, I suggest you take Feng Shui classes offered by experts or consult with a Feng Shui expert.

 Have you used the Five Elements theory to Feng Shui your home?
 How has it worked for you?
 Share your story with us by commenting below!